 There’s a simple solution to workplace stress... stop working for a bit.

 Humans need vacations.
 Even a little time away from work can help us relax and recharge.
 In fact, research shows that planned time away from work helps people do better work.
-In another HBR study, 55% of people surveyed returned to work with much higher levels of energy after a low-stress vacation.
+In a Harvard study, 55% of people surveyed returned to work with much higher levels of energy after a low-stress vacation.

 image via Venngage

 Effective leaders inspire the people around them to push themselves to greatness.
 They lead by example, and you can set one for your team by maintaining a good work-life balance.
 Keeping the line between productivity and stress clear lets your employees know that they matter, and improves work quality all around.
 Start by taking a vacation. ;)